madeseladrian/ohmyking/README.md

 ## Installation

-For oh-my-zsh users, place into ~/.oh-my-zsh/custom/themes and change ZSH_THEME="ohmyking" in your ~/.zshrc file
+For oh-my-zsh users, place into ~/.oh-my-zsh/custom/themes the file ohmyking.zsh-theme and change to ZSH_THEME="ohmyking" in your ~/.zshrc file

 ## Contact